Agoodchild01/group-project/readme.md

 Wednesday

-Contributed to by Alex Goodchild, Code Ninja
+Contributed to by Alex G, Code Ninja